 installed.
 You can choose a different staging area, by passing the

-You should probably split kitty into two packages,
+You should probably split kitty into three packages:

 You need a couple of extra dependencies to build linux-package.

 tic to compile terminfo files, usually found in the

 development package of